aragornwubo/Resequencing-3.0/README.md

 Where `aligned_subreads.bam` contains your aligned reads.

-Where `consensus.fastq` the filename to output your consensus sequences in fasta format
+Where `consensus.fastq` the filename to output your consensus sequences in fasta format.

-Where `variants.gff` contains your variant callset output
+Where `variants.gff` contains your variant callset output.

 **Note:** You will need to have an index file for your `reference.fasta`.